XAI-Demonstrator/xai-demonstrator/docs/user-guide/dev-setup.md

 To install the test dependencies that are only required for testing and development purposes, run `pip install -r requirements-test.txt`.

+Next, run the following command to download the machine-learning model for the use case:
+`./download_models.sh my_model`.

 To check that everything works as expected, run `pytest tests/` to execute the unit test suite.

 ## What's next?